sagemath/trac_to_gh/Issue 2054.md

 # Issue 2054: prun is not preparsed -- potentially very confusing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2054

 Original creator: was